 In general, it is reasonable for a patient to consider the option of an adjustable bed if they feel better sitting in a reclining chair with the knees supported.

 Or he is slightly elevated, and if they are having trouble getting a good night’s rest on a conventional flat mattress.

 Using pillows to prop up the upper body (being careful to support the lower back) and placing a pillow beneath the knees is also possible.

 Adjustable beds can be more of a medical choice of bed or a lifestyle one.

-You can buy one to watch TV in that extra bit of comfort or to help relieve some of the aches, pains or other health problems that you may start to suffer as you grow older.
+You can buy one to watch TV in that extra bit of comfort or to help relieve some of the aches, pains, or other health problems you may suffer as you age.
 It’s a question of knowing what you’re buying and how to choose the right bed.
-This guide looks in depth at adjustable beds so you can make the decisions you need to before you buy, starting with why you might consider buying one.
+This guide looks in-depth at adjustable beds so you can make the decisions before you buy, starting with why you might consider buying one.